 Car accidents can be devastating.
 It has led to the injury or death of many Americans.
 According to the website of The Law Office of Jeff Benton, an estimated 40,000 people are losing their lives yearly in car accidents.
-In addition, the website of Chris Mayo Law Firm revealed that these crashes can have a painful and burdensome impact on the victims.
+In addition, these crashes can have a painful and burdensome impact on the victims.

 One of the major causes of car accidents in the United States is distracted driving.This refers to any activity that could divert a driver’s attention away from the primary task of driving.
 Such distractions can jeopardize the safety of the driver, passenger, and bystander.
 Examples of these distractions can be texting, using GPS, reading maps, eating and drinking, and others.
 Over the years, distracted driving has seen a dramatic increase with the proliferation of cell phones, GPS systems, and other in-vehicle and personal electronic devices.